 Selection for admission into the MFA program is conducted by the Visual Arts Graduate Committee.
-The deadline date for the submission of al l application and required materials is Monday, February 3, 2014 for possible admission for the Fall 2014 semester.
-Required materials for the Portfolio Evaluation for possible admission to the Fall 2013 Visual Arts MFA Program include: CD of Images (with an Images List); resume; two letters of recommendation and two referrals; statement of intention/philosophy regarding goals as an artist, and reasons for pursuing the MFA Program; copies of complete Academic Records (transcripts), including institutions attended, overall Grade Point Average, and degree/s completed, and a self-addressed stamped envelope large enough for the return of your materials.
+The deadline date for the submission of all applications and required materials is February 2, 2015, for the Fall 2015 semester.
+Required materials for the Portfolio Evaluation for possible admission to the Fall 2015 Visual Arts MFA Program include: CD of recent work (with a corresponding list that details titles, media, and year completed); resume; two letters of recommendation and two referrals; statement of intention/philosophy regarding goals as an artist, and reasons for pursuing the MFA Program; copies of complete Academic Records (transcripts), including institutions attended, overall Grade Point Average, and degree/s completed, and a self-addressed stamped envelope large enough for the return of your materials.

 The mailing address is: